KairoGerman/Vgd_prompt-/README.md

-//This Is my journal prompt for Feb 10th //
+This Is my journal prompt for Video Game Design